Ciaralooney/Yoto-Choose-Your-Own-Adventure-Card/README.md

 - Stories pick randomly on each card insert

 Stories included:
-1. **The Lost Baby Elephant** — help a baby elephant find its herd
+1. **The Lost Baby Elephant**, help a baby elephant find its herd
-2. **The Stolen River Stone** — chase a mischievous otter and discover jungle magic
+2. **The Stolen River Stone**, chase a mischievous otter and discover jungle magic
-3. **The Night the Jungle Went Dark** — find the missing firefly queen before morning
+3. **The Night the Jungle Went Dark**, find the missing firefly queen before morning

 ## Setup